CharlesStockman/scripts_for_installing_funtoo/README.md

 Task | Information
 -----|------------
-Retrieve Minimal Installation CD | URL: https://build.funtoo.org/livecd/funtoo-livecd-20221008-1908.iso<br/>
+Retrieve Minimal Installation CD | From the following list select a livecd : https://www.funtoo.org/Funtoo:New_Install_Experience/LiveCD/Releases
 Disk Configuration | UEFI will be used <br/> Partition : Type - EFI System <br/> Partition : Type - Swap <br/> Partition : Type - Linux Filesystem <br/><br/> All partititions should be on the same disk. kernel | A pre-built debian-sources kernel
 Timezone | America/New_York